I have been named Records Management Coordinator for my agency. What are my responsibilities?

 What is a Records Disposition Schedule?
 How do I obtain a current one?

 The General Records Disposition Schedule for State Universities and Colleges specifies the minimum authorized retention periods for the records of state supported institutions of higher education in the State of Oklahoma.
 These authorized dispositions do not apply to records included in the General Records and Disposition Schedule.
-See the General Records Disposition Schedule for State Colleges and Universities.

 Your agency may also have its own records disposition schedule that considers records unique to your agency.
 Contact Jan Davis to obtain a copy of your agency’s schedule.